SapitoSucio/froggo-guides/docs/script_commands.md

 > To use SC_NOCHAT you should alter Manner\
 > set Manner, -5;	// Will mute a user for 5 minutes\
 > set Manner, 0;	// Will unmute a user\
-> set Manner, 5;	// Will unmute a user and prevent the next use of 'Manner'
+> set Manner, 5;	// Will unmute a user and prevent the next use of `Manner`

 ---------------------------------------